The K-theory cochains of H-spaces and height 1 chromatic homotopy theory

 of \emph{$E$-local} augmented $\E_\infty$-$A$-algebras, meaning that the $E$-localisation of the ordinary cofibre of $\mathop{L_E} \Sym_A(M) \to \mathop{L_E} \Sym_A(N)$ is identified with $B$.
 In this paper, we shall work in a $\K(1)$-local setting throughout.
 Because of this, it will be convenient to abbreviate

 for spectra $Y,Z$.

-In §\ref{sec:construction_presentation}, we construct a presentation of the following form. \begin{theoremLetter} Let $p$ be an odd prime.
+In §\ref{sec:construction_presentation}, we construct a presentation of the following form; see \cref{constr:R_and_T} for the definition of $R$ and $T$. \begin{theoremLetter} Let $p$ be an odd prime.
 Let $X$ be a pointed space such that we have an isomorphism $\KU_p^*(X) \cong \Lambda_{(\KU_p)_*}[G]$ of $\theta$-algebras with Adams operations, where $G$ is a Morava module concentrated in odd degree which is finitely generated and free as a $(\KU_p)_*$-module; see Notation~{\upshape\ref{not:ext_algebra}}.
 Then there exists a cofibre sequence in the $\infty$-category $\mathop{L_{\K(1)}} \CAlg^\aug_{\KU_p}$ of the form

 \end{theoremLetter}